zjosua/anki-mc/README.md

 - [Turn off shuffling/randomization of answers](https://github.com/zjosua/anki-mc/issues/87#issuecomment-1259818989)
   - Possible by duplicating the note type `AllInOne (kprim, mc, sc)` and replacing `qanda = shuffle(qanda);` with `// qanda = shuffle(qanda);`.
 - [More than 5 answer options](https://github.com/zjosua/anki-mc/issues/81)
-  - Possible by slight modification of the note type (fields) and tempalte HTML
+  - Possible with slight modification of the note type (fields) and tempalte HTML

 ## License and Credits